atopile/atopile/docs/view.md

 The schematic diagram will represent all the components that are at the level or below the current module.

+For a component to show up on the schematic, it needs to be an instance of a component in the generics library.
+Here are the current components we support:

+- Resistor
+- Inductor
+- Capcitor
+- LED
+- Powr
+- NPN
+- PNP
+- Diode
+- SchottkyDide
+- ZeneDiode
+- NFET
+- PFET
+- Opamp

+Other larger components will show up as scattered signals that can be moved around to relevant places.

 ## Navigate within your design

 To navigate within a module or component, simply click on it.